auth0/docs/articles/anomaly-detection/references/breached-password-detection-triggers-actions.md

 ## Actions

 * Send an email to the affected user.
+(You can [customize the email](/anomaly-detection/guides/customize-blocked-account-emails).)
 * Send an email to dashboard owners immediately, and/or have a daily/weekly/monthly summary.
 * Block login attempts for suspected user accounts using that username and password combination.